cloudflare/dnschanger_detector/README.md

 CloudFlare is trying to make the Internet better for everyone.

-The Federal Bureau of Investigation (FBI) has been operating DNS servers to keep infected users online, but they are going to stop soon (July 9, 2012).
+The DNSChanger Working Group [DCWG](http://dcwg.org) has been operating DNS servers to keep infected users online, but they are going to stop soon (July 9, 2012).
 We want to do what we can to keep people from being kicked off the Internet when that happens.